Lewis Cecil Gray

 Lewis Cecil Gray (December 2, 1881 — November 18, 1952) was an American agricultural economist.
 A prolific author of economic texts, his career included several academic posts and various federal government roles.
 His monumental History of Agriculture in the Southern United States to 1860 is considered a major contribution to economic history and agricultural economics.
 Gray held key positions in New Deal programs designed to alleviate land use problems arising from the Great Depression and the Dust Bowl.

 Early life

 Gray was born in Liberty, Missouri, son of Lewis Pressley Gray and Hannah Elizabeth Chambliss.
 He completed his undergraduate studies at William Jewell College in 1900.
-He worked as a secondary school principal prior to his graduate work at University of Wisconsin, where he studied under R.T Ely, H.C.
+He worked as a secondary school principal prior to his graduate work at University of Wisconsin–Madison, where he studied under R.T Ely, H.C.
 Taylor, and J.R.
 Commons.
 His Ph.D. in agricultural economics was awarded in 1911.

 Academic career

 Gray held several teaching positions in colleges and universities.
 Upon completion of his undergraduate degree, he taught economics and history at Oklahoma A&M. After earning his doctorate, he took a faculty position at University of Saskatchewan, where a scholarship prize in Gray's honor is still given.
 In 1915, he relocated to Nashville, Tennessee, where he joined the faculty of George Peabody College for Teachers (later subsumed by Vanderbilt University).